Dad's Army (2016 film): Cast

-Ian Lavender makes a cameo as Brigadier Pritchard, providing a link with the original series, and Frank Williams reprises his role as the vicar.
+Ian Lavender makes a cameo as Brigadier Pritchard, providing a link with the original series, and Frank Williams reprised his role as the vicar.

-The regular series character of the verger Maurice Yeatman was not recreated for the film.
+The regular series character of the verger Maurice Yeatman, originally played by Edward Sinclair was not recreated for the film.
+Semi-regular platoon member Private Sponge, originally played by Colin Bean, appeared as a nonspeaking role for (unknown).
 Mrs. Mainwaring, who was a completely unseen character for the whole of the original series, now has a prominently visible role in the film, where she is portrayed as a chief volunteer of the local Auxiliary Territorial Service, and is even more pompous, domineering and vociferous than her husband.

 Production

 Filming began in Yorkshire in October 2014.
 Principal photography took place at North Landing, Flamborough Head and Bridlington.
 The East Riding Theatre in Beverley was used for church hall/parade room and Captain Mainwaring's office.
 Sections of the film were also captured in Leeds and Pickering.
-Jones's van from the original television series, on loan from the Dad's Army Museum, was used in the film.
+Jones's van from the original television series, on loan from the Dad's Army Museum in Thetford, was used in the film.

 Reception

 Dad's Army has received generally negative reviews from critics.
-The film holds has a 31% approval rating on Rotten Tomatoes, based on 35 reviews, with an average rating of 4.91/10.
+The film holds a 31% approval rating on Rotten Tomatoes, based on 35 reviews, with an average rating of 4.91/10.
+On Metacritic, it has a score of 38 out of 100, based on seven critics, which indicates "generally unfavorable" reviews.

-On Metacritic, it has a score of 38 out of 100, based on seven critics, which indicates "generally unfavourable reviews".
 Sean O'Grady, of The Independent, gave the film a five star review, remarking that rather than threatening the series' legacy, it "surpasses the original", calling it a "well crafted reproduction containing all the elements that made the original so clever, durable and loveable."

 Peter Bradshaw of The Guardian was less convinced, giving it two stars, stating that "it's hard to escape the sinking feeling that this is a waste of talent – that this is a good natured, well meaning but pointless kind of Brit comedy ancestor worship; paying elaborate homage to a TV show that got it right the first time."

 Empire rated it two stars describing the plot as "moderately entertaining bunkum" and that "as a whole it's an inessential oddity – amiable enough but also over reverential and unlikely to leave a lasting impression".